airtai/faststream/docs/docs/en/howto/kafka/rpc.md

     return msg
 ```

-It does nothing, but publishes responses to all messages with `reply_to` header.
+It does nothing but publishes responses to all messages with the `reply_to` header.

-Now, we want to send a message and consume echo callback.
-This reason we should create some *reply consumer* in our producer service.
-It can looks like the followed:
+Now, we want to send a message and consume the echo callback.
+For this reason, we need to create a *reply consumer* in our producer service.
+It can look like the following:

 ```python linenums="1" hl_lines="13-16 18-19"
 from asyncio import Future